asimilon/clangformat/README.md

 # clangformat
-Simple BASH script to recursively clang-format a source tree, with option to exclude files.
+Simple BASH script to recursively clang-format a source tree, with option to ignore/exclude files.

 ### Rationale